WICG/turtledove/FLEDGE.md

       'wasmHelper': ..., /* a WebAssembly.Module object based on interest group's biddingWasmHelperURL */
       'dataVersion': 1, /* Data-Version value from the trusted bidding signals server's response(s) */
-      'adComponentsLimit': 40, /* Maximum number of ad components generateBid() may return */, 'multiBidLimit': 5, /* If set, maximum number of bids that can be returned at once */ }
+      'adComponentsLimit': 40, /* Maximum number of ad components generateBid() may return */, 'multiBidLimit': 5, /* If set, maximum number of bids that can be returned at once; see perBuyerMultiBidLimits */ }
     ```
 *   directFromSellerSignals is an object that may contain the following fields: